TDToolbox/BTD-Docs/Unity Engine/MelonLoader/Harmony Patching.md

 Before you can start using Harmony you need do the following:
 ![harmony patchall()](https://media.discordapp.net/attachments/619054151967703061/759606959304343572/unknown.png?width=639&height=141)

 This is tellig Harmony to hook *all* of your patches to the game.
 This should be the first thing in your mod.
 If you don't do this none of your Harmony patches will work.
-Also, instead of using "TDToolbox.Random Stronger Bloons" you should put "AuthorName.ModName".
+Also, instead of using `"TDToolbox.Random Stronger Bloons"` you should put `"AuthorName.ModName"`.
 You can use spaces and underscores if you want

 # Prefix
 When using Harmony Prefixes, your code will be executed *before* the game's code.